wtw11mdg/Pedestrian-Intention-Prediction/README.md

 <a name="citation"></a>
 ## Citation

-If you use the results, analysis or code for the models presented in the paper, please cite:
+According to the benchmark, this project is based on the code provided in the following benchmark.

 ```
 @inproceedings{kotseruba2021benchmark,